clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    figure 11: :guilabel:`Connect to Your Instance`

 #.
 Open a terminal on your system.
 You should be in your :file:`$HOME`
    directory.

 #.
-Copy the previously downloaded keyfile you created earlier from the
+Copy the previously downloaded keyfile from the :file:`Downloads`
-   :file:`Downloads` directory to the current directory.
+   directory.

    .. code-block:: console

       cp Downloads/AWSClearTestKey.pem .

 #.
 Change the attributes of the :file:`AWSClearTestKey.pem` using the
-   :command:`chmod` as instructed in the dialog box shown in figure 11.
+   :command:`chmod` command as instructed in the dialog box shown in figure 11.

    .. code-block:: console

       chmod 400 AWSClearTestKey.pem

 #.
-Select the entire text highlighted in the :guilabel:`Example:` that is
+Copy the text highlighted in the :guilabel:`Example:` section that is
-   shown in figure 11 and paste it into your terminal and add the following text to the end of the command string: `-l clear`.
+   shown in figure 11.
+Paste the copied text into your terminal and add `-l clear` text to the end of the command string.
 Press the :kbd:`Enter` key to execute the command.

    .. code-block:: console

       ssh -i "AWSClearTestKey.pem" root@ec2-34-209-39-184.us-west-2.compute.amazonaws.com -l clear

 #.
-A message will appear on the terminal the the authenticty of the host can't
+A message appears on the terminal stating the authenticty of the host can't
    be established and prompts you with the message:

    .. code-block:: console